 Projects involving surveys of the arboreal flora within the campus, as well as the build-up of pedagogical games with botanical contents, are encouraged and take active part of the Biological Sciences course curriculum, specially "Botany 1" and "Botany 2" mandatory disciplines.
-These two disciplines deal with major taxonomic/systematic and morphological botanical topics, including Cyanobacteria, unicellular and multi-celled algae, fungi, and plants.
-Students enrolled in these two academic subjects are invited to actively develop any project previously discussed with the author.
+These two disciplines deal with major taxonomic/systematic and morphological botanical topics, including cyanobacteria, unicellular and multicelled algae, fungi, and plants.
+Students enrolled in the two academic subjects are invited to actively develop any project previously discussed with the author.
 Current projects are surely encouraged, but new proposals are also accepted.
-The general guidance with which students are engaged include group work and on-line material composing.